 - Aplastic anemia.
-This rare, life-threatening anemia occurs when your body doesn’t produce enough red blood cells.
-Causes of aplastic anemia include infections, certain medicines, autoimmune diseases and exposure to toxic chemicals.
+This rare, life-threatening anemia occurs when the body doesn’t make enough new blood cells.
+Causes of aplastic anemia include infections, certain medicines, autoimmune diseases and being in contact with toxic chemicals.

-- Anemias associated with bone marrow disease.
-A variety of diseases, such as leukemia and myelofibrosis, can cause anemia by affecting blood production in your bone marrow.
-The effects of these types of cancer and cancer-like disorders vary from mild to life-threatening.
+- Anemias linked to bone marrow disease.
+Diseases such as leukemia and myelofibrosis can affect how the bone marrow makes blood.
+The effects of these types of diseases range from mild to life-threatening.

 - Hemolytic anemias.
-This group of anemias develops when red blood cells are destroyed faster than bone marrow can replace them.
-Certain blood diseases increase red blood cell destruction.
-You can inherit a hemolytic anemia, or you can develop it later in life.
+This group of anemias is from red blood cells being destroyed faster than bone marrow can replace them.
+Certain blood diseases increase how fast red blood cells are destroyed.
+Some types of hemolytic anemia can be passed through families, which is called inherited.

 - Age.
 People over age 65 are at increased risk of anemia.

 - Vitamin B-12.
-Foods rich in vitamin B-12 include meat, dairy products, and fortified cereal and soy products.
+Foods rich in vitamin B-12 include meat, dairy products, and fortified cereals and soy products.

 Anemia treatment depends on the cause.